heshenghuan/linear_chain_crf/README.md

   --template TEMPLATE   Feature templates
 ```

+### Test

+If you set 'only\_test' to True or 'train\_steps' to 0, then program will only do test process.

+So you must give a specific path to 'restore\_model'.

 ## History

 - **2017-09-12 ver 0.1.11**
   - Run `python env_settings.py` to create default dirs automatically.
+  - Fix restore model bug, and set encoding=utf-8 when saving or loading dicts.
 - **2017-09-12 ver 0.1.10**
   - Expend nb_classes.
   - Update Neural text process lib 0.1.2